ssbc/rooms2/docs/Setup/Sign-in with SSB.md

 - HTTPS please #TODO
 - How is the challenge exactly generated? #TODO
 - Shouldn't the `/login` endpoint always be a POST method? #TODO
+- Something about tokens and cookies to keep the client signed in #TODO